mosgo/fantasyfragments/src/pages/posts/Reading-List.md

 # Philosophy
 * Baudrillard, Jean - _Simulacra & Simulation_
+* Cain, Susan - Quiet: The Power of Introverts in a World That Can't Stop Talking
 * Decartes, Rene - _Discourse on the Method_
 * Feyerabend, Paul - _Against Method: Outline of an Anarchistic Theory of Knowledge_